Joseph Zhu

 4. MIT

 In 2019 when I was a sophomore, I was really intrigued by neural networks(not the ones you train, I'm talking about the ones in the human brain) and the PDE(partial differential equation) that governs it, so I read this book.
 I wanted to do research on it, so I was planning on going to go to MIT's McGovern Institue to do some research in Summer 2020.
 However, Covid hit, and MIT completely stopped hiring staff, so I couldn't go there in person.
 I winded up doing some part-time remote research.
-I just stumbled upon the old code I wrote and decided to open source it.
-Maybe I'd be a neuroscience PhD by now if I was able to go there in person, who knows?
+This was the code.

 5. Sensetime